ammarthayani/todos/README.md

-# Create T3 App
+# Simple Todo App

-This is an app bootstrapped according to the [init.tips](https://init.tips) stack, also known as the T3-Stack.
+This is a simple todo app that I made to learn Next.js and TRPC.
+Additionally, I added OAuth so that users can login with google and access only their todos.

+Check it out at https://todos-ammarthayani.vercel.app/